jk-oster/obsidian-thought-stream/docs/why.md

 ---
-title: Why using Thought Stream for Obsidian?
+title: Why using Whisper Buddy for Obsidian?
 description:
 ---